UW-Green Bay Policies

 - The complainant can request a review of the case in instances where he or she is dissatisfied with the resolution.
-The request for review should be made within 10 days to the Assistant Chancellor of Business and Finance (for employees), or the Dean of Students (for students).
+The request for review should be made within 10 days to the Dean of Students.

 - These rules shall be constructed to protect the substantive rights of interested persons, to meet appropriate due process standards and to assure the University of Wisconsin-Green Bay complies with the ADA and implementing regulations.

 Captioned video/media is accommodation that may be provided to students who have a documented need for this service in order to have full access to information presented in classes and at university-sponsored co-curricular presentations and events.
 The provision of the service is a shared responsibility between the student, who must make their needs known, the faculty/staff member displaying the content, who must review media and request captioning as needed, and the university media/technical staff, who can facilitate the actual video/media captioning.